 Brazilian Jiu Jitsu is a comprehensive martial art that teaches self defense against aggressors whether they are striking, kicking or wrestling.
 We focus on teaching BJJ grappling techniques to subdue opponents without using punches or kicks.
-This method empowers students to not only maximize their defensive capability against a bigger and stronger opponent but also the confidence in choosing a less violent solution.
-As a result, we believe that our students are better equipped both mentally and physically to handle any potential physical attack without resorting to the more violent approach of using strikes.
-BJJ is especially beneficial to kids and females where technique must be used to gain an advantage over larger opponents.
+This method empowers students to not only maximize their defensive capability against a bigger and stronger opponent, but also the confidence in choosing a less violent solution.
+As a result, we believe that our students are better equipped both mentally and physically to handle any potential physical attack without resorting to the more violent approach.
+BJJ is especially beneficial to kids and females where technique must be used to gain an advantage over larger, stronger opponents.

 Where else in Chicago can you train with a grappler who has:

 - 22 years of experience

 and is constantly testing moves in competitions to ensure that they will work in live situations.

 We have what you need to take it to the next level.

 or click on the following link: